Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

 Workspaces are inter-actable through a server-side version of *Vscode* called [**code-server**](https://github.com/coder/code-server#readme).
-This allows a freedom to customize the workspace experience to the users specific needs as all vscode extensions are natively supported inside workspaces.
+This allows the freedom to customize the workspace experience to the user's specific needs as all vscode extensions are natively supported inside workspaces.
 So feel free to customize!